 Unless your landlord installed or manufactured a product that injured you, they are not responsible for those injuries just because it happened in their apartment building.
 For example, you could sue the landlord if they installed an oven improperly which caused the injury through a kitchen fire.
 However, if the oven was installed by the business that sold it to you, your landlord is not liable.

-If you want to recover damages after being injured by a defective product, the first step is to contact a California defective products attorney at Mancini & Associates.
+If you want to recover damages after being injured by a defective product, the first step is to contact a California defective product attorney at Mancini & Associates.
 We’ll help you determine who’s at fault and fight to get you the compensation you need to cover your medical bills and move forward.
 Call us today at 818-783-5757 for a free consultation.